Nic McKissic-Luke

 Biography

-McKissic-Luke spent his first three seasons at Youngstown State (2016-18) as the running backs coach before adding special teams coordinator to his duties in 2019.
-He helped five players receive All-Missouri Valley Football Conference accolades during his tenure at Youngstown State, including Tevin McCaster, who earned the recognition in consecutive seasons (2017-18) under McKissic-Luke's guidance.
+McKissic-Luke spent his first three seasons at Youngstown State (2016-18) as the running backs coach before adding special teams coordinator to his duties (2019).
+He helped the program to its first National Championship appearance since 1999, while five players received All-Missouri Valley Football Conference accolades during his tenure.

-While with South Dakota State (2013-15), McKissic-Luke helped guide the Jackrabbits to the FCS Playoffs each year.
-During his first two seasons, McKissic-Luke worked with Zach Zenner, a consensus All-American and two-time first team All-MVFC selection who later played five seasons in the NFL.
+With South Dakota State (2013-15), McKissic-Luke helped guide the Jackrabbits to the FCS Playoffs each year.
+During his first two seasons, he worked with running back Zach Zenner, a consensus All-American and two-time first-team All-MVFC selection who later played five seasons in the NFL.

 McKissic-Luke began his career at Benedict College, where he spent five seasons coaching running backs and slot receivers.
 The Tigers led the Southern Intercollegiate Athletic Conference in rushing in consecutive seasons in 2009 and 2010.

-In addition to his collegiate coaching career, McKissic-Luke spent two summers (2011, 2012) with the Arizona Cardinals through the Bill Walsh-Minority Coaching Internship.
+In addition to his collegiate coaching career, McKissic-Luke spent two summers (2011, 2012) with the Arizona Cardinals through the Bill Walsh Diversity Coaching Fellowship.

 A graduate of Alabama A&M, McKissic-Luke finished second in career rushing yards with more than 2,000 yards in three seasons (2004-06) for the Bulldogs.
 During his senior year, he helped lead Alabama A&M to the 2006 Southwestern Athletic Conference crown.